drforr/Perl-Mogrify/README.md

 - `add_policy( -policy => $policy_name, -params => \%param_hash )`

-    Creates a Enforcer object and loads it into this Mogrify.
+    Creates a Transformer object and loads it into this Mogrify.
 If the object cannot be instantiated, it will throw a fatal exception.
 Otherwise, it returns a reference to this Mogrify.

-    **-policy** is the name of a [Perl::Mogrify::Enforcer](https://metacpan.org/pod/Perl::Mogrify::Enforcer) subclass module.
+    **-policy** is the name of a [Perl::Mogrify::Transformer](https://metacpan.org/pod/Perl::Mogrify::Transformer) subclass module.
 The
-    `'Perl::Mogrify::Enforcer'` portion of the name can be omitted for brevity.
+    `'Perl::Mogrify::Transformer'` portion of the name can be omitted for brevity.
     This argument is required.

-    **-params** is an optional reference to a hash of Enforcer parameters.
-The contents of this hash reference will be passed into to the constructor of the Enforcer module.
-See the documentation in the relevant Enforcer module for a description of the arguments it supports.
+    **-params** is an optional reference to a hash of Transformer parameters.
+The contents of this hash reference will be passed into to the constructor of the Transformer module.
+See the documentation in the relevant Transformer module for a description of the arguments it supports.

 - ` policies() `

-    Returns a list containing references to all the Enforcer objects that have been loaded into this engine.
+    Returns a list containing references to all the Transformer objects that have been loaded into this engine.
 Objects will be in the order that they were loaded.

 - ` config() `